 Can Solvents Safely Remove Stains From Skin

 It may be ironic but solvents do remove the stain from your skin.
 Examples of these would be paint thinner and mineral spirits.
 However, there are problems with this method and it should be obvious.
-The problem is the affect on the skin.
+The problem is the effect on the skin.

 To complete the process you will need to apply the rubbing alcohol or acetone generously on a cloth and rub on the areas where the skin has the wood stain.
 Following the removal of the wood stain with the solvents you will need to wash your skin with soap and water.